 Aim 3b: Establish the causal role of specific miRNA candidates by manipulating their expression and assessing whether they can reverse the social deficits caused by social isolation or HFD.

 The list of miRNAs identified in Aim 3a will be cross-referenced with a list of candidate miRNAs specifically associated with social isolation, HFD, and/or stress in the literature (such as miR-218 or miR-16).
 After identifying the candidate miRNAs, in this sub-aim, we will explore their mechanistic functions by directly manipulating their expression through the infusion of antagomirs/agomirs into the mPFC, CA1, or BLA based on the region profiled above.
-We will focus on the highest ranked miRNAs.
+We will focus on the highest-ranked miRNAs.

 Working hypothesis: Based on the predictions from Aim 3a and the literature, we hypothesize that activating specific miRNAs that were differentially upregulated in the Isolation + HFD condition will rescue observed deficits in SRM and LTP under the tested conditions.
 We further expect that these effects will persist 1 month later and that the effects of these manipulations will not only be region-specific (mPFC vs BLA) but also age-dependent, with juvenile animals showing the most robust effect.
 It is possible that sex-dependent differences will also be observed.

 Research design: We will rank different miRNAs based on the available evidence and select 20 for validation by reverse-transcription quantitative PCR (RT-qPCR).
 For these RT-qPCR-confirmed miRNAs, we will microinfuse appropriate antagomirs/agomirs in the selected brain region.
 For those miRNAs exhibiting a high degree of rescue efficiency for either social isolation, HFD, or social isolation+HFD we will further examine the expression of predicted protein targets, based on the findings in Aim 3a, via Western blotting.
 Additionally, for the infusion-confirmed miRNAs, we will examine their expression in the other structures sampled in the previous aim.
-We have extensive experience performing mircoinfusions in different brain structures in both adults and juveniles, enabling us to effectively complete this aim.
+We have extensive experience performing mircoinfusion procedures in different brain structures in both adults and juveniles, enabling us to effectively complete this aim.